PlaidCloud/docs/docs/source/plaidcloud/identity/setting_up_authentication.rst

 |plaidcloud yubikey|

-The managed pool provides advantages over individual Yubkikeys in the following ways:
+The managed pool provides advantages over individual Yubikeys in the following ways:

 -  Lost keys are easily replaced without the member needing to store recovery codes